Charlie Sheen: Substance abuse, legal issues and health

-Allegations of sexual assault
+Sexual abuse allegation

 In 2017, Sheen sued the National Enquirer over a story alleging that, in 1986, he raped his 13-year-old co-star Corey Haim on the set of Lucas.
 The case was settled in 2018.
 Haim's mother, Judy Haim, identified a different actor as her son's rapist on The Dr. Oz Show, and told Entertainment Tonight that Sheen never raped her son, calling the claims "made up".

 In March 2020, actor Corey Feldman repeated the claim that Sheen raped Haim in his documentary (My) Truth: The Rape of Two Coreys, corroborated by Feldman's ex-wife Susie Feldman and his Lost Boys co-star Jamison Newlander.
 Sheen, through his publicist, denied the allegations, calling them "sick, twisted and outlandish".
+Corey Haim's sister Cari Haim has criticized the documentary and supported Sheen's side.

+In 2025 while promoting his book The Book of Sheen and during an interview with Entertainment Tonight, Sheen himself also denied the allegations, calling it "a bullshit", "a vile work of fiction", and a hideous insult to the memory of Haim.
+Sheen later said "shame on Feldman."
+In his documentary aka Charlie Sheen, Sheen addresses the allegations and stated that he considered suing Feldman whom has been accused of sexual misconduct by multiple women since then, but ultimately chose not to, saying he did not want to give him "more content."

 Activism

 The Charlie Sheen effect

-Sheen's HIV-positive disclosure corresponded with the greatest number of HIV-related Google searches ever recorded in the United States.
+Sheen's disclosure of his HIV-positive diagnosis corresponded with the greatest number of HIV-related Google searches ever recorded in the United States.
 During the three weeks following his disclosure, there were about 2.75 million more searches than expected that included the term HIV, and 1.25 million searches were directly relevant to public-health outcomes because they included search terms for condoms, HIV symptoms, or HIV testing (e.g., "get HIV tested").

-A later study found Sheen's disclosure corresponded with a 95% increase in over-the-counter at-home HIV testing kits.
+A later study found Sheen's disclosure also corresponded with a 95% increase in over-the-counter at-home HIV testing kits.

 The study's authors dubbed it "The Charlie Sheen Effect" with commenters noting "Charlie Sheen did more for HIV education than most UN events do."
-Sheen spoke out for HIV prevention, citing the studies as motivation, later adding he was "humbled" to "be of service."
+Sheen spoke out for HIV prevention, sharing the studies on social media, tweeting "Honored, humbled, inspired, hopeful."